ni/webvi-examples/MultipleTopLevelWebVIs/Readme.md

 # Details

 ## File Name and Relative URL
 Each of the top-level WebVIs generates a corresponding HTML file.
-The organization of the generated HTML files is determined by the hierarchy of the top-level WebVIs in the `WebApp.gcomp` file.
+The organization of the generated HTML files mirrors the hierarchy of WebVIs marked as top-level in the `WebApp.gcomp` file.

 On the **Item** tab, you can change the file name for each WebVI and view the relative URL used for linking.